sboothza/ProtoDump/README.md

 ## Conclusion

-This thing isn't even remotely optimized.
+This thing isn't well optimized.
 In fact there are some weird parts that I want to make go away.
 Just a few tweaks should make this crazy fast.

 Next project - wrap this in a function that I can DLLExport for use everywhere.
 Maybe rewrite in C - or Rust

+##### Edit:
+I changed the PersonProto_v2 to contain a list, so it's not the same as for the original test.
+I did optimize 1 or 2 things - it originally used generics, but I found it was noticably quicker to do it the hard way.
+So that is an interesting observation for future use - generics have a performance penalty.
+I also added an inline directive to the low-level functions.
+This gave about a 10% performance boost.